KEN-RAD 6E5

 TOYO 6ME5

 The 6ME5 (also known as 6M-E5) is a miniature magic eye tube manufactured by TOYO in Japan.
-It closely resembles the common 6E5 tube, but in a smaller form factor, featuring the same basic display characteristic of a single shadow that opens or closes according to the applied input voltage.
-The tube operates at a relatively low target voltage of 180V, while a similar variant, the 6ME10, works at an even lower target voltage of just 100V.
+It closely resembles the common 6E5 tube, but in a smaller form factor.
+It features the same basic display characteristic of a single shadow that opens or closes according to the supplied input voltage.
+The tube requires a relatively low target voltage of only 180V (opposed to the 250V typical for most magic eyes), the closely related 6ME10 even just 100V.